 You'll have accomplished the hardest step to a conversion.
 So perhaps it's time to up the ante when it comes to your Google My Business page.

-In early February 2014 we launched the website for the new local butcher in town, Sutter Meats.
+Let's use Sutter Meats' website creation as an example of what to do and what not to do.
 What started with a meeting over coffee, and hearing their plan to completely refurbish a storefront and create a nose-to-tail locally sourced butcher shop, culminated in the store opening and us launching their website a week before.